open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 ## Error Attributes

 A span or event can be annotated with an `error.hint` attribute to indicate that an error condition was observed.

-If an [exception event](exceptions) is considered to be an error, both the event and the span SHOULD have matching `error.hint` attributes set to `true`.
+When recoriding an [exception event](exceptions) and the exception is considered to be an error, both the event and the span SHOULD have matching `error.hint` attributes set to `true`.
 It's possible for more than one exception event to have an `error.hint` attribute set.
 An `error.hint` represents an